ap-csa-2024-2025/intro-assignment-TheAppleMk12/README.md

 ## About Me
 Answer the questions below
-* Something interesting about me is
+* Something interesting about me is I tranferrred from a different school
-* Ask Mr. Vu anything:
+* Ask Mr. Vu anything: How much work is given in this class per week
-* List your sports and extracurriculars you participate in
+* List your sports and extracurriculars you participate in: Badminton, MERITS, Volunteering
-* Absolutely anything!(Change)